With Christmas upon us and race day just 12 weeks away, you may be starting to panic about staying focused […]

 You can also look for your official race photos under your race number (‘bib’ number) on Marathon Photos website

-It can take a few days, and please bear with us as we are pretty stretched with the clear up after the race, but in nearly all cases we are able to provide at least an official ‘gun’ time by establishing your finishing time using our finish line videos, data captured by our timing company Sport Systems or photos taken by Marathon Photos.
-We will then amend the published results accordingly.
+It can take a few days, but in nearly all cases we are able to provide at least an official ‘gun’ time by establishing your finishing time using our finish line videos, data captured by our timing company Sport Systems or photos taken by Marathon Photos.
+We will then amend the published results accordingly